chaubalmisralp/RishijaMisra_Human_Domain/README.md

 - **Vercel**: import the repo and deploy as static.

 ## Notes
-- We did not scrape LinkedIn (they block bots).
-Copy relevant details manually into the JSON files.
 - The site does not track or store data; it just reads local JSON files at load time.